khatri-manit/khatri-manit.github.io/index.md

 user.tablespace.temp=TEMP**
 ![](./images/ords4.png)
 ![](./images/ords5.png)
 6. Configure and start ORDS in stand-alone mode.
-You'll be prompted for the SYS username and SYS password
+You'll be prompted for the SYS username and SYS password.
 ![](./images/ords6.png)
 kindly use the DBaaS Admin password as set as above.
 **java -Dconfig.dir=/home/oracle/ords -jar ords.war install simple –preserveParamFile**
-7. Browse below URL to check whether ORDS is up and running **http://<DbaaS Instance IP address<DbaaS Instance IP address>>:8080/ords**
+7. Browse below URL to check whether ORDS is up and running.
+**http://<DbaaS Instance IP address<DbaaS Instance IP address>>:8080/ords**
-8. Use below credentials to login
+8. Use below credentials to login.
     **Workspace   : INTERNAL
 	Username    : ADMIN
 	Password     : BEstrO0ng_#11 (Admin password which you set earlier if Admin password does not work reset  password using below   step)**